hellokitty987/High-Throughput-PyTorch-Streaming-Pipeline/README.md

 ### 🚀 Project Overview
 This project implements a production-grade **ETL (Extract, Transform, Load) pipeline** designed to eliminate GPU starvation during Deep Learning training.

 Training on massive unstructured datasets (Images, Audio, Video, LIDAR) often suffers from the "Small File Problem," where I/O latency bottlenecks the GPU.
 This project solves that by engineering a **sequential streaming pipeline** using `WebDataset`.
-It transforms thousands of random-access files into sequential shards, enabling linear-speed streaming directly from cloud object storage to the GPU VRAM.
+It transforms thousands of random-access files into sequential shards, enabling linear-speed streaming directly from cloud object storage ADLS Gen2 to the GPU VRAM.

 ---